tomaslangkaas/unirand.js/README.md

 generate random integers uniformly from any specified range

 ## What?
 JavaScript does not provide any way to generate random integers uniformly from a custom range.
-Existing sources of random numbers, like `Math.random()` or `crypto.getRandomValues()` provide random numbers from uniformly random bits, but this does not easly translate to other ranges, like choosing a random integer between 1 and 10, where all integers are equally likely.
+Existing sources of random numbers, like `Math.random()` or `crypto.getRandomValues()` provide random numbers from uniformly random bits, but this does not easily translate to other ranges, like choosing a random integer between 1 and 10, where all integers are equally likely.

 ## Why?